 - Security checks – through our software, for example, Securi’s security hardening plug-in.

-- Analysing site performance – using tracking tools such as Full Story and Look Back.
+- Analyse site performance – using tracking tools such as Full Story and Look Back.

 - Reviewing conversions – we’ll assess conversion rates (positive actions taken by website visitors) and make sure we emulate well-performing pages within the site.

-- Improvement plan – a website should always be work-in-progress – continually evolving to meet changing demands – so we’ll create the Phase 2 improvement plan.
-With our maintenance plans, we have more scheduled reviews with a client.
+- Improvement plan – a website is always work-in-progress and should continually evolve to meet changing demands.
+We create the Phase 2 improvement plan.
+With our maintenance plans, we have more scheduled reviews with a client

-Planning carefully and implementing using a tried-and-tested process is so important to the success of our website projects.
+Hopefully this guide has helped to explain why using a reliable process is vital for the success of our website projects.
 If we’re half-way through a website build and a problem occurs, or the requirements change, it’s costly and time-consuming to reverse things, so we avoid this at all costs!
 We work in collaboration with our clients throughout the development process and beyond.
-If you have any questions and would like to find out more about our process, please get in touch…
+If you have any questions and would like to find out more about our process, please get in touch.

-For more information about our website design process or for information about our maintenance plan, please contact Arps.
-We specalise in helping Surrey businesses improve their web design and digital presence.
+For more information about our website design process or for information about our maintenance plan, please contact get in touch.
+We specalise in helping Surrey businesses in towns such as Farnham, Guildford, Leatherhead and Reigate to improve their web design and digital presence.